Cancer and work

 • An employer can ask you to provide proof that you need to take personal leave (such as a medical certificate).

-• Unused leave days carry over (accumulate or accrue) from year to year.
+• Unused leave days carry over (accumulate or accrue) from year to year, but is not paid out when you leave your job.

 • Employees can take as much leave as they have accumulated.